 - Canned coconut milk: Please use full-fat coconut milk.
 Reduced-fat coconut milk isn't very good.

-- Chopped cilantro: Used primarily for garnish, although it adds a nice layer of flavor.
+- Chopped cilantro: Used mostly for garnish, although it adds a nice layer of flavor.

 Variations